PostgreSqlStan/postgresqlstan.github.io/_posts/2022-01-14-zsh-run-help.md

 Properly configured, the `run-help` function offers additional help files and easier access to documentation that lacks its own dedicated man page, like builtin shell commands.

-Enable the function by adding these commands to your \~/.zshrc startup file:
+Unfortunately, the `run-help` function is not enabled by default on macOS.
+To enable it, simply add these lines to your \~/.zshrc startup file:

 ```
 HELPDIR=/usr/share/zsh/5.8/help    # help files dir on macOS 12.1